Quick specs Zenith Defy Lab

 All this is housed in a 44-millimeter case of Aeronith, an aluminium foam composite.
 The watch comes on a black rubber strap with alligator leather coating and there are 10 models.
 These 10 unique pieces in different colors have all been sold, but serial production will commence in 2018.

-Zenith has been making mechanical watches for 152 years.
+Zenith has been making mechanical watches for more than 150 years.
 They have produced the iconic El Primero movement in that period.
 Now they have, yet again, produced a movement that will definitely be one for the history books.
 Watch the video below the specs to see the technical aspects of the watch.
+Here you can read more about the history of Zenith.